Undergraduate Course Catalog 2010-2011

 Students planning careers as scholars or teachers in the field should concentrate their coursework in geography and appropriate related disciplines and should plan to go on to graduate study after completing an undergraduate major in geography.
 Students from this department have been admitted to first-rate graduate schools in all parts of the United States.

-Students who major in geography are required to take eleven courses with a minimum grade of C-.
+Students who major in geography are required to take 10 courses with a minimum grade of C-.

 Requirements for the major

-To major in geography, the following course requirements must be fulfilled with a grade of C- or above.
+To major in geography, the following course requirements must be fulfilled with a grade of C- or better.

 All of the following core courses